 1. Are you inspired by the mission and purpose of our company?

 Employees enjoy working somewhere with strong values and a clear mission, whether that’s doing good in the world or serving customers with excellence and integrity.

 2. Do you see a path to advance and grow your career with us?

 Even if employees enjoy working at your company, they won’t stay satisfied if they don’t see a long-term growth path there.
-They will then leave - lack of career development opportunities is the top reason your employees leave to work for another company, according to research from Deloitte.
+According to research from Deloitte, they will then leave - lack of career development opportunities is the top reason your employees leave to work for another company.
 So measuring how you’re doing in this area is very valuable.